microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 ### Examples

-In a Win32 app, use OnLaunched to create the main window and pass it the first command line argument.
+In a Desktop app, use OnLaunched to create the main window and pass it the first command line argument.

 ```CS
 protected override void OnLaunched(MUX.LaunchActivatedEventArgs e)